 Body on a beach

-There's a body on the mid-winter beach
+There’s a body on a mid-winter beach

 Bloated by sea water, battered by waves,

-Gives it away: stomach distended, flesh eaten away,
+Gives it away: stomach distended, flesh declined,

-With sea weeds dancing from the open mouth
+With seaweed dancing from her open mouth

-Spoke words of comfort to the dying bereaved:
+Spoke words of comfort to the dying, bereaved:

 Religion indeterminate, nationality left behind.

 Look at the legs that carried the body